ShenzhenYAO/a8login_stepbystep/Readme.md

 The tutorial of this part can be found at https://jasonwatmore.com/post/2019/04/24/angular-7-tutorial-part-2-create-base-project-structure-webpack-config.

 1. Create package.json
-•	In vscode, and under the folder my8login, create a new file (by hitting the new file button) and name it ‘package.json’.
+•	In vscode, and under the project root, create a new file (by hitting the new file button) and name it ‘package.json’.
 The full contents of package.json can be found at ‘https://jasonwatmore.com/post/2019/06/10/angular-8-user-registration-and-login-example-tutorial#package-json’.
 •	In VSCode, and in the file of package.json, paste { "name": " a8login_sbs ",    "version": "1.0.0" }.
 Question: do I have to sue the same name as the folder name (a8login_stepbystep)?As a test, I'll put a different name here